 California's Office of Environmental Health Hazard and Assessment warns against consuming five fish species caught at the pier.

-Marine organisms that feed on the contaminants are eaten by fish, building up the chemicals
+Marine organisms that feed on the contaminants are eaten by fish, building up the chemicals in their tissues.

 White croaker are the most contaminated fish species found around the Belmont Pier, living along sandy bottom habitat.